 Size Your Chicken Coop Properly

-If your birds will have access to an outdoor run, you'll want to allow for a minimum of 2-3 square feet per bird inside the coop, and aim for about 4 square feet per bird in the run.
+If your birds have access to an outdoor run, you'll want to allow for a minimum of 2-3 square feet per bird inside the coop and aim for about 4 square feet per bird in the run.
 The higher you can go, the better, though.
-If your birds will be cooped all winter (chickens don't like to go out onto snowy surfaces), allow for 5-10 square feet per chicken.
+If your birds are cooped all winter (chickens don't like to go out onto snowy surfaces), allow for 5-10 square feet per chicken.
 For birds that will be completely confined in a chicken tractor without an outdoor pen, give a minimum of 5 square feet per bird.

 07 of 10